 #6 Share all your images and videos across your social media channels

-Social media cross-promotion helps you to grow visibility for your blog content.
-If you create multiple images for your blog post, all these images help you with more options to share your content and convey your message.
+Social media cross-promotion helps you to grow visibility for your content.
+If you create multiple images for your post, all these images help you with more options to share your content and convey your message.

 Remember: Facebook postings with images generate 2,3 times more engagement as those without images.